QGEP/docs/en/user-guide/network-following/index.rst

   * an expression as shown in the titel of the field (COALESCE("field_name",0).
 If you do not use the **coalesce** command, you will get an error when running the tool and there are NULL-values in the field to sum up.
 In the figure is as example the calculation for the flow time in [minutes], calculated with length effective and the flow rate in [m/s].

-  * the branch behavior (Minimum, Maximum, Average): which value will be used after a loop to continue the summing
+  * the branch behavior (Minimum, Maximum, Average): which value will be used after when two branches join to continue the summing.

-  * the advanced paramaters are preconfigured for QGEP and must not be changed
+  * the advanced paramaters are preconfigured for QGEP and should not need to be changed.

-  * Summed up: if you let this field empty, there will be a temporary file (point layer) with the results in your projects.
-Otherwise you can save the results to a point-vector layer.
+  * Summed up: if you let this field empty, there will be a temporary point layer with the results in your project.
+Otherwise you can save the results to a new point vector layer.

 .. figure:: images/sumupupstream-tool.jpg

 The resulting point-vector layer has the fields of the vw_wastewater_node layer and an additional field **value** with the sum for each wastewater node.
-* In the figure below you see the result of the example with all tree branch behaviour: minimum = normal style, maximum = bold, average = underscored
+* In the figure below you see the result of the example with all three branch behaviours: minimum = normal style, maximum = bold, average = underscored

 .. figure:: images/sumupupstream-resultat.jpg